guidobouman/thesis/Documents/Thesis/Thesis.markdown

 To allow us to create a new future vision in which we answer that question, we need a solid understanding of the current communication chain.

 ## Communication chain overview
+// What does the communication chain in general?
+Purpose.

-The global overview of communication between user and the internet is like the following diagram:
+The global overview of communication between user and the internet is like the following diagram, we’ll try to explain it as abstract as possible without going into details.
-End user <-> Interface <-> Server <-> Data
+End user <-> Interface <-> Server <-> Resource

 ### Enduser
 This is you, the internet user while browsing the web.
 Using your hands to control a mouse or other input device.
 Navigating through pages on the screen which your eyes in turn read.